 Purpose: To generate excitement and communicate details of an upcoming event happening at your organization.

-Types of emails this template is good for: Event invitations, save the date notices, reminders to RSVP (add to calendar).
+Types of emails this template is good for: Event invitations, save the date notices, and reminders to RSVP.

-Why we’re excited about it: Events don’t always get the special treatment they deserve or need -- that's where this email template comes in.
-It uses elements from external emails and works for getting the message across in an aesthetically pleasing way that also stands out from other corporate messages.
+Why we’re excited about it: It uses elements from external emails and works to get the message across in an aesthetically pleasing way that also stands out from other corporate messages.

 Key elements: Calendar icon with month and date, brief description of event, specific details, RSVP/add to calendar button, stand-out feature image.

-By joining our half-hour webinar on designing really good email templates you'll get access to the free downloadable HTML versions of these templates for you to add to your toolbox for Outlook.
+By joining our half-hour webinar on designing really good email templates you'll get access to the free downloadable HTML versions of these templates for you to use in Outlook.